mariaweber/Adler_TouchTheUniverse/README.md

 We are only just starting our 'Touch the Universe' journey.
 Check back on our GitHub repository and webpage for periodic updates!

+# About our 3D Printer

+All of the 3D printed objects we have utilized for Touch the Universe have been printed at the Adler Planetarium.
+Most of them were printed using a [MakerBot Replicator+](https://www.makerbot.com/3d-printers/replicator/) and the free online [MakerBot Print software](https://www.makerbot.com/3d-printers/apps/makerbot-print/download/).

 # Acknowledgements

 This project has been made possible by an [award](http://www.astc.org/astc-news/congratulating-nasas-universe-of-learning-mini-fund-recipients/) to the [Adler Planetarium](https://www.adlerplanetarium.org/#wUjDlx4DEz33h1tR.97) from the [Association of Science-Technology Centers](http://www.astc.org/about-astc/) (ASTC) on behalf of NASA's [Universe of Learning](https://www.universe-of-learning.org/) (UoL).